rikezero/mtgapi-kotlin-sdk/README.md

 ## Installation

-There are two methods you can choose from to install the MTG API Kotlin SDK into your project: via GitHub Packages (recommended) or by manually downloading the `.jar` file.
+There are three methods you can choose from to install the MTG API Kotlin SDK into your project: via GitHub Packages or Maven Central (recommended) or by manually downloading the `.jar` file.

 ### Option 1: GitHub Packages (Recommended)